ministryofjustice/analytical-platform-tools-operator/README.md

 - [Rstudio](https://www.rstudio.com/)

-Using a Kubernetes operator we can allow the control panel to make calls to the API on behalf of the user.
+A Kubernetes operator allows thethe control panel to make calls to the API on behalf of the user.
 Using a [Kubernetes client](https://kubernetes.io/docs/reference/using-api/client-libraries/) we can do things like:

 - Show what the current user has deployed